spikeekips/source-over-ssh/README.rst

 ==========================================================

-you can login with your ssh public key without passpharase same as decent ssh client. you store your ssh public key(not private key) to the `sso`.
+you can login with your ssh public key without passpharase same as decent ssh client. you store your ssh public key(not private key) to the `sos`.

 .. note ::
     if you are not familiar with ssh or creating ssh public key, see this page,